Centre for Rights, Reparations, and Anti-Colonial Justice

 Description

-The Centre for Rights and Anti-Colonial Justice at Sussex is a new initiative formed of two long-standing research centres: the Sussex Rights and Justice Research Centre and the Centre for Colonial and Postcolonial Studies.
+The Centre for Rights, Reparations, and Anti-Colonial Justice is a new initiative formed of two long-standing Centres and areas of intellectual concern, scholarship, and doctoral supervision at the University of Sussex.
+It brings together the Sussex Rights and Justice Research Centre and the Centre for Colonial and Postcolonial Studies.

 Offers funding